omahs/imx-docs/docs/sdk-docs/wallet-sdk-web/examples.md

 # Examples

 ## Events

-Events can be used for a sort of different scenarios.
-Check out below some examples controlling the application flow through the events provided by the Immutable X Wallet SDK.
+Events are a really powerful tool that can be used for a sort of different scenarios.
+Find below some different examples on how to control the application flow using the events provided by the Wallet SDK.

 :::note
-Access the [Supported Events reference](sdk-docs/wallet-sdk-web/reference#supported-events) to check the complete list of events provided.
+Check out the [Supported events reference](/sdk-docs/wallet-sdk-web/reference#supported-events) to get the complete list of events.
 :::

-### Ensuring Up-to-date Connections
+### Ensuring an up-to-date connection

+It is important that applications have the most recent wallet connected for each user, to ensure that functions behave as expected.
+There may be instances where users change wallets or have two wallets connected, so the below code ensures the connection is up to date.

 ```ts
 import {